Monique B. Jones, President & CEOmbjones@myforefront.org • 312-327-8945

 Sarah Rice, Librariansrice@myforefront.org • 312-327-8921

-As a Forefront librarian, Sarah aids both Members and the general public in conducting research and utilizing the Library’s databases, and creates tools and research guides for Forefront’s educational programming.
-Most recently Sarah worked at the Forest Park Public Library as an assistant in the youth department.
-Prior experience includes serving as Outreach and User Experience Librarian at Sullivan University, and overseeing library services as the the manager of Strayer University’s Learning Resource Center.
+As a Forefront librarian, Sarah aids Members, staff, and the general public in conducting research and utilizing the Library’s resources.
+Her work also entails organizing Forefront’s archives and managing the Library website.
+Additionally, she presents workshops and creates tools and research guides for Forefront’s educational programming.
+Most recently Sarah worked at Triton College as a reference librarian.
+Prior experience includes serving as Outreach and User Experience Librarian at Sullivan University, and overseeing library services as the manager of Strayer University’s Learning Resource Center.
 Sarah has a bachelor’s in English from the University of Louisville and a master’s degree in library science from the University of Kentucky.
-Sarah volunteers with the Animal Care League, helping stray and abandoned animals find new homes.
+Sarah is a member of the Forest Park Historical Society and the League of Women Voters.

 Genita C. Robinson, Director, Mission Sustainability Initiativegrobinson@myforefront.org • 312-327-8947

 Genita began consulting with Forefront in March 2017 as Director of the Mission Sustainability Initiative.
 Genita is a lawyer by training, having graduated from the University of Chicago Law School and practiced commercial litigation at Sachnoff & Weaver, now Reed Smith LLP.
 She has always been drawn to mission-driven work.
-Genita served for four years under the leadership of Arne Duncan at the Chicago Public Schools, and for seven years she led Lawyers Lend-A-Hand to Youth, which provides cash and in-kind support to community based mentoring programs.
-She is a Leadership Greater Chicago Fellow, previously served on the boards of the Brady Campaign to Prevent Gun Violence and the Illinois Women’s Institute for Leadership, and she is an active alum of the Edgar Fellows Program.
+Genita served for four years under the leadership of Arne Duncan at the Chicago Public Schools, and for seven years she led Lawyers Lend-A-Hand to Youth, which provides cash and in-kind support to community-based mentoring programs.
+She serves on the board of the ACLU of Illinois and is a Leadership Greater Chicago Fellow.
+She previously served on the boards of the Brady Campaign to Prevent Gun Violence and the Illinois Women’s Institute for Leadership, and she is an active alum of the Edgar Fellows Program.
 Genita is a native Chicagoan, born on the South Side, and while she oscillated between Chicago and Washington, DC for several years, she has called the South Loop home for over two decades.

 Bryan Zarou, Director, Public Policy and Advocacybzarou@myforefront.org • 312-327-8911

-Bryan is responsible for advancing Forefront’s policy platform and advocacy goals, including building Forefront’s relationship with key policy makers at both the state and federal level.
+Bryan is responsible for advancing Forefront’s policy platform and advocacy goals, including building Forefront’s relationship with key policymakers at both the state and federal level.
 Born and raised on Long Island, Bryan spent many years in the private sector.
 He taught a wide range of political science courses as an Adjunct Professor in New York City, and has volunteered and advocated for nonprofits to both local and federal officials.
 Bryan currently sits on the board of the largest Palestinian-American organization in the United States, the American Federation of Ramallah, Palestine.
-Bryan also served as co-chair of a successful Dover City Council campaign; his primary responsibilities were debate preparation, research, press releases, and speech writing.
+Bryan also teaches as an Adjunct Professor at Aurora University’s Dunham School of Business & Public Policy; lecturing on a wide range of topics including Public Policy and Business Administration.
 Bryan holds both a bachelor’s and master’s in political science, from Wesley College and Long Island University, respectively.